How To Appeal A Magistrate's Court Fine

-Stop enforcement by lodging an appeal against a magistrates' court fine at the Crown Court.
+You may appeal a magistrates' court fine in the Crown Court.

-Consult the Sentencing Council's guidelines for the specific offence category to determine the minimum and maximum fines permissible.
-Factor in the mandatory victim surcharge and any additional court costs to calculate the total fine.
-If this total falls below the fine you received, you have grounds to appeal.
+Familiarising yourself with the offence type in the Sentencing Council guidelines is crucial and will help you determine the minimum and maximum fines.
+Remember to include the mandatory victim surcharge and any court costs to calculate the total.
+If your fine exceeds this total, you have grounds for an appeal.

-If you were convicted of drink driving under Section 5(1) of the Road Traffic Act 1988 with a reading of 93μg, you face a prescribed penalty of either a Band C fine along with 10 penalty points, or a 12-month driving ban.
+If the court convicted you under Section 5(1) of the Road Traffic Act 1988 for drunk driving at 93μg, the penalty is a Band C fine with 10 points or a 12-month driving ban.

-According to the sentencing guidelines, a Band C fine amounts to 150% of your weekly income.
+According to the sentencing guidelines, a Band C fine is 150% of your weekly income.

-Additionally, the court is required to impose a victim surcharge as per the Criminal Justice Act 2003 (Surcharge) Order 2012.
-This surcharge serves to contribute to charitable funds for Victim Support.
+The court must add a victim surcharge under the Criminal Justice Act 2003 (Surcharge) Order 2012, which funds Victim Support.

 Factors increasing a fine